furan917/go-solar-system/README.md

 go run main.go
 ```

 That should work.
-If it doesn't, uh... check if you have Go installed?
+If it doesn't, check if you have Go installed?

 ## Controls (the important stuff)